radekmie/h3mapgen/README.md

 An attempt to build a comprehensive map generator for Heroes of Might and Magic III

 ## Run generator
-From the project root directory run `bash run.sh graph_name num_players size sectors`.
+From the project root directory run `lua generate.lua graph_name num_players size sectors`.
 File called `graph_name`.h3pgm should be in bin/_test directory.
 The output from all stages of generation is saved in `output/<graph_name>_<num_players>`.
 That directory should contain 10 files:

 | File              | Description                            |